-Treated wastewater can be used to irrigate areas should they have adequate quality emonstrated by monitoring results.
+Treated waste water can be used to irrigate areas should they have adequate quality demonstrated by monitoring results.

-6.2 Management and appropriate disposal of non-hazardous wastes
+Management and appropriate disposal of non-hazardous wastes

-CORE - Non-hazardous wastes shall be segregated and, where appropriate, recycled or reused.
+6.2.1 Levels I CORE: Non-hazardous waste shall be segregated and, where appropriate, minimised, recycled or reused.
 If recycling or reuse is not possible, a legal means of treatment and final disposal shall be employed.